 - After you correct a sentence, have Word read it out loud again.
 Every time you edit something, you introduce the possibility of human error.
 A second reading has saved me from inflicting embarrassing mistakes on my clients.

 Other Microsoft Office software—PowerPoint and Outlook—also offers Speak.
 Adobe Acrobat also offers a form of text-to-voice reading, as I discussed in “Why I love Adobe Acrobat Pro for proofreading.”
 Before I upgraded to a version of Word that includes Speak, I used to convert my Word documents to PDFs so Adobe could read them out loud to me.

 An earlier version of PerfectIt software was called the Consistency Tracker.
 I love that this software searches for consistency of punctuation and spelling.
 For example, do you spell a financial planner’s profession as “advisor” or “adviser”?

 Of course, this consistency checking has its frustrations, too.
 It can’t appreciate that you hyphenate a term as a compound modifier but not as a standalone.
 For example, “financial planning” versus “financial-planning software.”
 Still the software makes it easy to view all examples of one spelling at a glance, so you can selectively change it with one click.

-The software also checks for problems such as consistency in your bullets, whether you close quotes or brackets, and whether you have unnecessarily introduced an abbreviation because you only use the term once.
+The software also checks for problems such as inconsistency in your bullets, whether you forgot to close quotes or brackets, and whether you have unnecessarily introduced an abbreviation because you only use the term once.